Workflows are the backbone of any EHR software. They are constantly working in the background, executing their roles to facilitate your EHR system.

 For your facility’s process to be automated and efficient, the tasks that your workflows follow may require a certain degree of configuration.

-It is important that the nuances and levels of detail that make your organization unique can be incorporated into your system of automated workflows.
+It’s important that the nuances and levels of detail that make your organization unique can be incorporated into your system of automated workflows.
 Be mindful that not all EHRs will be able to completely accommodate you in this manner.
-It is a good idea to confirm the level of workflow configuration available to you.
+It is a good idea to confirm the level of workflow configuration available to you when demoing EHR software.

 Having some processes that are easily automated through workflows and others that are not can hinder the efficiency of your entire operation.